Residency Season: Fall 2016

 The final pane of the story includes a speculative twist in which Chelsea’s sentence is commuted and, now free, is able to attend a showing of Heather’s work.
 This twist spectacularly came true shortly after the story’s publication, and the show took place at Fridman Gallery in New York, opening August 2017.

-The unconventional collaboration at ThoughtWorks and the subsequent show, which Chelsea attended, were written up in the New York Times, ArtForum, New Yorker, HyperAllergic, the Guardian, Reuters, Huffington Post and Vice.
+The unconventional collaboration at Thoughtworks and the subsequent show, which Chelsea attended, were written up in the New York Times, ArtForum, New Yorker, HyperAllergic, the Guardian, ArtNet, Reuters, Huffington Post and Vice.